ssoriano22/SomaLogic_Benchmark/2024_Updates/README_2024Updates.md

 # SomaLogic_Benchmark - 2024 Updates (Milestone 2 Work)

-This repository contains all updated scripts, an updated lab notebook, and final Milestone 2 SomLogic Benchmark presentation.
+This repository contains all updated scripts, an updated lab notebook, and final Milestone 2 SomaLogic Benchmark presentation.
 Data is not included.

 **Project Goal:** To benchmark the performance of SomaLogic SomaScan (7596 aptamer panel) against Seer Proteograph MS for proteomic analysis of murine and human data.